 Every position at ArtCenter plays an important part in carrying out the values, goals, strategic vision, and mission of the College.
 This includes diversity, equity, inclusion, access, belonging and culture.

 The primary role of the Campus Planning Coordinator is to perform general office management duties and assist the Director of Campus Planning and Campus Planning Team Members.
 Responsibilities include processing and tracking purchase orders related to construction projects, processing and tracking invoices related to construction projects, coordination of both internal and external meetings, maintaining both physical and digital asset inventories, FFE (Furniture, fixture and equipment) procurement for capital and non-capital projects, maintaining furniture campus standards for all buildings and assisting project managers in the timely completion of tenant improvements, office moves and city permitting process by keeping updated logs pertinent to construction.

 FLSA status: Non-exempt

-Posted 01/30/2019.
+Job posted 3/28/22.
 Applications will be accepted until the position is filled.
-Qualified applicants should send cover letter with resume and employment application to HR@artcenter.edu and reference “Coordinator fix term” in the subject line.
+Qualified applicants should send resume with cover letter and employment application to HR@artcenter.edu and reference “Coordinator, CPL” in the subject line.

 Applicants responding to posted job openings are asked to include a completed employment application with the application materials listed in the job posting.